 What is Shiatsu?

-Here are some of the other styles of Shiatsu practised both in Japan and in the west today:
+Here are other styles of Shiatsu practised both in Japan and in the west today:

 Keiraku (Meridian) Shiatsu